ubinux/dnf-plugin-tui/README.md

         Note
           - []  Means the package has not been selected.
-          - [A] Means the package has been selected, installed and will be used to created.
+          - [A] Means the package has been selected, installed and will be created.
 ```
 #### 3.1.3.7 Make filesystem image
 &emsp;&emsp;You can choose the filesystem image which you want to make after entering "Make filesystem image" in main interface.